carbonblack/carbon-black-cloud-sdk-python/docs/alerts-migration.rst

 * `Alerts v7 Announcement <https://developer.carbonblack.com/2023/06/announcing-vmware-carbon-black-cloud-alerts-v7-api/>`_
 * `Alert Search and Response Fields <https://developer.carbonblack.com/reference/carbon-black-cloud/platform/latest/alert-search-fields>`_

+Backwards compatibility
+^^^^^^^^^^^^^^^^^^^^^^^

+Backwards compatibility has been built into SDK 1.5.0 to minimise breakages for users of 1.4.3 with the following
+mechanisms:

+* `set_<v6 field name>()` on the query object will translate to the new field name for the request

+    * Should be updated to use `add_criteria(field_name, [field_value])
+    * Many new fields can be used in criteria to search Alerts using add_criteria, but do not have set_<field_name> methods
+    * Another benefit of moving to add_criteria is that it has an additional parameter `exclude`.
+      If this is set to True, then Alerts that match these values are excluded from the results.

+* `get(<v6 field name>)` will translate to the new field name to look up the value.
+* `alert.fieldname` will translate fieldname to the new name and return the matching value
+* `to_json` is a new method that returns the alert object in json format.
+It has been added to replace the use of `_info` as this is an internal representation.

+    * `to_json("v6")` will translate field names from the v7 field name to v6 field names and return a structure as close to v6 (SDK 1.4.3) as possible.
+The fields that do not have equivalents in the v7 API will be missing.

+Breaking Changes
+^^^^^^^^^^^^^^^^

+Breaking changes happen in the following places:

+* Fields that were in Alerts v6 API (and therefore SDK 1.4.3) but are not in Alerts v7 and therefore cannot be made available in SDK 1.5.0.
+See `Breaking Change: Attributes that have been removed`_

+* Helper functions that operated on deprecated objects.
+See `Breaking Change: Helper Functions that have been removed`_

+* Bulk Workflow.
+This was rebuilt in Carbon Black Cloud as Close Alerts and is a more streamlined workflow and improved Alert lifecycle management.
+See <TO DO CREATE AND REFERENCE AN EXAMPLE> for the new workflow

+* Notes.
+Notes can now be attached to either an Alert or a Threat, and more metadata about the note is stored.
+TO DO CONFIRM IF THIS IS REALLY BREAKING OR JUST NEW AND IMPROVED

 Attributes that have been renamed
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This section outlines the fields that were deprecated from Alerts API v6 to v7 and the behaviour of this SDK.